3-year Bachelor’s Degree in Performance Arts, Film Studies and Contemporary Music

-Professor Erika Thomas (film and audio-visual studies), Dr Aliocha Wald-Lasowski (aesthetics, music)
+Staff: Dr Zineb Majdouli (anthropology, world music), Professor Erika Thomas (film and audio-visual studies), Dr Aliocha Wald-Lasowski (philosophy, aesthetics)

 This course enables students to gain a detailed knowledge of the theory, history and aesthetics of contemporary art, in particular in the areas of film and music.
 Students will also acquire skills in cultural management and be able, if they so desire, to prepare the entrance exams for the prestigious Parisian post-graduate cinema institutes.
 Students will also gain experience in literary and artistic research enabling them to continue academic studies if they wish.